New York State Thruway: History

 The original Tappan Zee Bridge, carrying the concurrency of the New York State Thruway, I-87, and I-287, was a cantilever bridge built during 1952–55.
 The bridge was 3 mi long and spanned the Hudson at its second-widest point.
 Before its replacement in 2017, the deteriorating structure carried an average of 138,000 vehicles per day, substantially more traffic than its design capacity.
 During its first decade, the bridge carried fewer than 40,000 vehicles per day.
 Part of the justification for replacing the bridge stems from its construction immediately following the Korean War on a low budget of only $81 million.
 Unlike other major bridges in metropolitan New York, the Tappan Zee was designed only to last 50 years.
 The Federal Highway Administration issued a report in October 2011 designating the Tappan Zee's replacement to be a dual-span twin bridge.
 Construction officially began in October 2013, with the new spans being built to the north of the existing bridge.
 The new bridge connects to the existing highway approaches of I-87 and I-287 on both river banks.
 The northbound/westbound span opened on August 25, 2017.
 Southbound/eastbound traffic remained on the old bridge until October 6, 2017.
 At that point, southbound/eastbound traffic shifted to the westbound span of the new bridge and the old bridge closed.
 The bridge's eastbound span opened to traffic on September 11, 2018.
 Upon completion, the new Tappan Zee Bridge became one of the longest cable-stayed spans in the nation.

 In late 2018, ramp meters were installed on all entrance ramps to the Thruway mainline in Westchester County (exits 1-9) and at all entrances to the entire Cross Westchester Expressway.
 Ramp meters were activated at exits 11, 12, and 13 in October 2020.

-On April 23, 2016, the southbound toll plaza at the Tappan Zee Bridge in Westchester County was closed and replaced with a southbound all-electronic toll gantry on the Rockland County side of the bridge.
-In late 2018, all remaining flat-rate toll barriers on the Thruway were replaced with electronic toll gantries.
+As part of the replacement of the Tappan Zee Bridge, the southbound toll plaza at the east end of the bridge in Westchester County was closed on April 23, 2016 and replaced with an all-electronic toll gantry on the Rockland County side of the bridge.
+By late 2018, all remaining flat-rate toll barriers on the Thruway were demolished and replaced with electronic toll gantries.
+As the Harriman interchange was positioned at the southern end of the longer ticket system, a temporary two lane toll plaza was constructed to serve southbound exiting traffic until the ticket systems were converted to open road tolling.
 In October 2020, it was announced that the transition to cashless tolls would go into effect the following month, which would eliminate all toll booths and their operators.
-On November 13, 2020, both of the ticket systems were converted to cashless tolling.
+On November 13, 2020, open road tolling was implemented on both of the ticket systems.
 The cashless tolling project cost $355 million.